Monday, 1 January 2018

 Old shops in Sahiwal.
 (17.07.2017.)

-As can be well imagined the pre partition population of the town was religiously diverse and a considerable part of the population was Hindus and Sikhs.
-We saw a gurdwara, which has now totally collapsed and there is nothing but partial ruins and heaps of debris.
-However, the door is intact, though in a bad condition.
-Fortunately three plaques in Gurmukhi are still can be seen above the door, which give some information about this gurdwara.
-The following tables show the demographics of the Sahiwal town, and Shahpur Tehsil and District, of which Sahiwal was a part.
+As can be well imagined, the pre-Partition population of the town was religiously diverse, with a considerable portion comprising Hindus and Sikhs.
+We came across a gurdwara that has now completely collapsed; nothing remains except partial ruins and heaps of debris.
+However, the door is still intact, though in poor condition.
+Fortunately, three plaques in Gurmukhi are still visible above the door, providing some information about the gurdwara.
+The following tables show the demographics of Sahiwal town, as well as Shahpur Tehsil and District, of which Sahiwal was once a part.

 Population Of Sahiwal Town (1941)